benjamano/Zone-Laser-Scoreboard/README.md

 ## Setup Zone Packet Sniffing

-> You can use the "userInterfaces.py" file to crosscheck which network adaptor you want to use.
-Use IPCONFIG on windows to find the IP / MAC address of the adaptor you want to use and compare it to the list given from the python file.
+> You can use the ```networkInterfaces.py``` file to crosscheck which network adaptor you want to use.
+Use ```IPCONFIG``` on windows to find the IP / MAC address of the adaptor you want to use and compare it to the list given from the python file.

 For this to work, you must connect to the Begeara 2's local network.
 I have done it by using a simple ethernet cable connected to the network switch that connects the Android Display Controller and the actual control box.

 After you've done that, I'd recommend opening up "WireShark" a tool used for sniffing packets travelling along a network.
 If you don't know the IP of either the Android or control box, I'd recommend setting the filter to look for the domain of "Begeara.com", and restart the Zone system.

-The Zone system will call the "Begeara.com" URL everytime it starts to verify it's authenticity and license.
+The Zone system will call the ```Begeara.com``` URL everytime it starts to verify it's authenticity and license.
 When this packet shows, note down the Source IP address.
 (This is the control box's IP)

 Set a filter on wireshark to find packets coming from that IP, and you should be able to see the box communicating over the network!